 Rebecca Ellen Ronquest

 Dr. Rebecca Ronquest is an Associate Professor of Spanish Linguistics who joined the faculty in 2013.
 She earned her Doctorate and two Master's degrees (Hispanic Linguistics, General Linguistics) at Indiana University, Bloomington, and completed her undergraduate degree in Spanish at the College of William & Mary in Virginia.
-During her time at Indiana University, she also gained experience conducting speech perception research as an NIH Pre-doctoral Fellow in the Speech Research Laboratory (Dr. David B. Pisoni, director) and was the recipient of the Latino Studies Program Dissertation-year Fellowship.
+During her time at Indiana University, she also gained experience conducting speech perception research in the Speech Research Laboratory (Dr. David B. Pisoni, director) and was the recipient of the Latino Studies Program Dissertation-year Fellowship.
 Her main research interests include acoustic phonetics, sociophonetics, bilingual (heritage) sound systems, and Spanish language and dialect contact in the United States.
 In her free time she enjoys running, learning/studying languages, playing music, and reading.